markbegma/homebridge-hdl-buspro/README.md

 * Sensors 8 in 1 (dry contacts not supported yet)
 * Dry contact relays (leak and contact sensors)
 * Relay locks
+* Relay curtains (including custon valve usage)

-Curtains, heaters and security systems will be supported in later versions, as well as more types of dry contact sensors.
+Heaters and security systems will be supported in later versions, as well as more types of dry contact sensors.

 ## Installation